atom/one-dark-ui/README.md

 This theme is installed by default with Atom and can be activated by going to the __Settings > Themes__ section and selecting "One Dark" from the __UI Themes__ drop-down menu.

+### Settings

+In the theme settings you can switch between 3 layout modes:

+1. `Auto` (default) - In Auto mode, the UI and font size will automatically change based on the window size.
+2. `Compact` - The UI stays compact to leave more space for the editor.
+3. `Spacious` - The UI is expanded, giving some breathing room.

 ### Customize

 You can scale the whole UI up or down by adding this to your `styles.less`: